Bachelor of Education (Secondary) STEM

 Teaching experience requirements

-You must have at least 100 hours of relevant volunteer or paid teaching experience working with groups of secondary-school age students.
+You must have at least 100 hours of relevant volunteer or paid teaching experience working with groups of school age students.
 These hours must be completed prior to your admission into the program.
 We recommend that 25 of these hours be in a secondary-school classroom or environment.

 Letter of intent